shaunbevan/gridhackgame.com/README.md

 We may process your information if you have given us specific permission (i.e., express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e., implied consent).
 You can withdraw your consent at any time.
-Click [here](#withdrawconsent) to learn more.